Articles in this section

 If you’re still unable to create a claim after entering all of the above information, make sure the date of service has Insurance set as its billing Type.
 To do this:

-• Navigate to the client’s Billing tab
+1. Navigate to the client’s Billing tab

-• Locate the appointment in question
+2. Locate the appointment in question

-• Click Manage > Edit details
+3. Click Manage > Edit details

-• Set the Type to Insurance
+4. Set the Type to Insurance

-• Click Save
+5. Click Save

 Setting your service rates

 If you’re not enrolled to receive Payment Reports, this remittance information will be outlined in the Explanation of Benefits (EOB) sent by the payer after they’ve processed the claim.
 If you’re enrolled to receive Payment Reports, the insurance payment will be automatically posted to your account, and the write-off recorded.
-For a walkthrough on how to submit enrollments to receive Payment Reports, see Submitting enrollments to file claims and receive Payment Reports
+For a walkthrough on how to submit enrollments to receive Payment Reports, see Submitting enrollments to file claims and receive Payment Reports.

 Filing claims with both your organization NPI and individual NPI

 If you have two NPIs, you’ll want to enter these credentials into the correct fields so they populate on claims as needed for successful filing.
-To do this:

-• Enter your individual NPI Number under Clinician Information
+1. Enter your individual NPI number

-• Click Save Information
+2. Click Save

 Note: Each clinician that will be billing insurance in a group practice will need to enter this in their respective account.